CrayLabs/SmartSim/doc/model.rst

 ------------
 Instructions
 ------------
-This example provides a demonstration of how to initialize and launch a standard ``Model`` within an ``Experiment`` workflow.
+This example provides a demonstration of how to initialize and launch a ``Model`` within an ``Experiment`` workflow.
 All workflow entities are initialized through the :ref:`Experiment API<experiment_api>`.
 Consequently, initializing a SmartSim ``Experiment`` is a prerequisite for ``Model`` initialization.